racs2019/Contrastive-Learning-for-Passive-Acoustic-Monitoring/README.md

 ## Data Availability

-Training and test sets, as well as **representative preprocessed subsets** of the passive acoustic datasets used in this study, are provided via the OSF repository:
+Training and test sets, as well as representative  subsets of the passive acoustic datasets used in this study, are provided via the OSF repository.
+All data is provided after FADAR classification for reproducibility and significant reduction of uninformative noise samples:

 https://doi.org/10.17605/OSF.IO/RJ4CN